revodavid/OpenAI-Lab-UCB/README.md

 # Explore the OpenAI GPT Models

-This lab is a 60-minute live demonstration of interaction with OpenAI models GPT3 (text-davinci-003) and ChatGPT (gpt-3.5-turbo).
-You can follow allong with the demonstration live using Use [Azure AI Studio](https://oai.azure.com/portal) or [OpenAI Playground](https://platform.openai.com/playground), or work through the examples in this repository later at your own pace and schedule.
+This session is a 60-minute live demonstration of interaction with OpenAI models GPT3 (text-davinci-003) and ChatGPT (gpt-3.5-turbo).
+You can follow along with the demonstration live using Use [Azure AI Studio](https://oai.azure.com/portal) or [OpenAI Playground](https://platform.openai.com/playground), or work through the examples in this repository later at your own pace and schedule.

-The goal of this 60-minute lab is to:
+The goal of this 60-minute session is to:
   * Understand the implementation and capabilities of GPT3 and ChatGPT
   * Learn how to use and customize natural language generative AI models using prompt engineering techniques
   * Understand the basics of intergrating OpenAI models into applications with the API